Azra wa el-Azr

-Azra ou el-Azr (العذرا والعذر; also spelled Aazra ouel Aazr or simply Azra) is a municipality located in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
+Azra wa el-Azr (العذرا والعذر; also spelled Aazra ou el Aazr or simply Azra) is a municipality located in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.
+It is bordered by the villages of Zeaitreh, Zeitoun, Mradiyeh, Jouret Bedran and Ghbaleh.

 The municipality, which consists of the villages of Azra and el-Azr, is about 39 km north of Beirut.
-It has an average elevation of 750 meters above sea level, a total land area of 113 hectares and is bordered by the villages of Zaaitreh, Zeitoun, Mradiyeh, Jouret Bedran and Ghbaleh.
+It has an average elevation of 750 meters above sea level, a total land area of 113 hectares.

 History

 Historically, it is believed that Phoenicians inhabited the region since remains are found in nearby Ghineh, where historians believe is the resting place of the historical figure Adonis.
 The region was later inhabited by the Maronites, who experienced a degree of independence under the Crusaders, and this, until its destruction at the hands of the Mamluks in 1305.
 The region was then abandoned for the next three centuries until Christian families arrived somewhere during the 17th century.
 Until 1863, Azra was geographically and administratively a part of what was called "Ghbaleh and its farms".
 In 1863, Azra and Jouret Bedran became a separate entity under the name of "Jouret Bedran and its suburbs", and this, until 1872.
 In 1872, the inhabitants of Azra, led by Youssef Kamel, then known as Abou Hosn, announced their separation from Jouret Bedran and the installation of their own municipality.